smartmeio/arancino-library/README.md

 # Arancino Library
-Arancino Library works on Arancino boards, it's written in Arduino lang and can be imported in Arduino IDE.
-Arancino Library it's written to runs on SAMD21 Microcontroller over SAMD Arduino platform.
-Arancino Library uses the serial connection to communicate with Arancino Module which runs in the linux side of the Arancino board.
-It uses `SerialUSB` for communication with Arancino Module and `Serial` for debug.
+The following Library works on Arancino boards, it is written in Arduino lang and can be imported into the Arduino IDE.
+Arancino Library is written to run on SAMD21 Microcontroller over SAMD Arduino platform.
+It uses the serial connection to communicate with the Arancino Module which runs on the linux side of the Arancino board.
+It uses the `SerialUSB` library to communicate with the Arancino Module and the `Serial` library for debug.

 Arancino Library allows to export/import data to/from the Linux enviroment using Redis as database cache.
-Arancino Library API are modeled on Redis Commands.
+The API are modelled on Redis standard Commands.

 ## Getting Started
 To start using Arancino Library, download the latest version from the repository `arancino-library` within the [SmartMe.IO Repository Management Site](https://download.smartme.io).

 ### Arduino IDE
-Unzip _Arancino Library_ and open Arduino IDE and go to *Sketch* → *Include Library* → *Add .zip Library...* then open the just unzipped folder. *Arancino Library* will appears in *Sketch* → *Include Library* menu at the end, under the *Contributed* section.
+Open the Arduino IDE, unzip the _Arancino Library_ and import the unzipped folder (*Sketch* → *Include Library* → *Add .zip Library...*).
+The library will appear under *Sketch* → *Include Library* menu at the end, under the *Contributed* section.
 Examples will be under *File* → *Examples* → *Examples of Custom Libraries*.

 ## Arancino Library API